 Agriculture, New York State’s #1 industry!
 The NYSAAF Agricultural Awareness program provides support to the local County Fairs to showcase New York’s best in agriculture and livestock.

-In 2017 there are ten (10) Fairs eligible for the program they include;
+In 2018 there are eleven (11) Fairs eligible for the program they are;

-Wherever your destination throughout New York takes you, you will find a County Fair there that will peak your interest.
-Be sure to stop by and visit one of the 52 Fairs in New York they will provide you with a great family experience.
-A day at a Fair will provide you some insight into where your family’s food comes from, how it is grown, harvested and marketed to the public.
-As people of this great State, we are proud to keep the tradition of the County Fair thriving here in New York!
+Whatever your destination is throughout New York, you will find a County Fair which will peak your interest.
+Be sure to stop by and visit one of the 52 Fairs in New York.
+They will provide you and your family with a fun time, positive experience and some insight into where your family’s food comes from, how it is grown, harvested and marketed.
+As people of this great State, we are proud to keep the tradition of agriculture and the State & County Fair “Standing Strong!”